cvipdnn/semantic_segmentation/README.md

 python unet_semantic_seg_train.py

 ### Training Stats
-The training set is train2017 and validation set is val2017.
+The training set is train2017 and the validation set is val2017.
 The pretained model under model is getting 96.2% accuracy for training set.

 ### Inference
 python unet_semantic_seg_inference.py